 If you get the infamous “not the right time” response from a potential customer, do you have a series of follow-ups setup for them in the future?

-Do you have a light and easy way for your customers to provide you testimonials or refer you to others?
+Do you have a light and easy way for your customers to provide you a testimonial?
+And refer you to others?

 But there is a happy medium here of foundational work that’s still easy but effective.